Prince Rupert School: History

 In July 1997, Prince Rupert School celebrated its 50th anniversary with many celebrations, including a march through the local town centre featuring street performances by pupils.
 There was also a Reunion in Wilhelmshaven attended by about 500 ex-pupils and ex-staff.

 Following the UK government's Strategic Defence Review in 1998 (updated in 2002), it was decided to withdraw the British forces from Germany by 2020.
 The result meant that dwindling pupil numbers would lead to the inevitable closure of the school.
 The UK Government SDSR of 2010 brought planned the closure of Germany forward to 2018, and with the restructure of the remaining units around Paderborn and Bielefeld Garrisons, this meant that PRS was no longer a viable asset, with King's School in Gütersloh being chosen to become the final secondary school to remain open.

 At its height, the school's population in Rinteln was around 1000 pupils.
 This reduced in the early 1990s to 500 following the closure of garrison's at Minden, Hanover, Hildesheim and Bunde.
 At the end it was fewer than 50, with around 14 of them as weekly boarders.

 The school held a celebration to mark the closure of the school over the weekend of 28–29 June 2014, which was attended by a large number of ex-pupils.
 A presentation to the local Stadt was made on 30 June, at which a permanent monument to the school was unveiled.
 The piece is shaped like an obelisk, made up with clay artwork from the last students of the school, and topped with a golden phoenix.

 Prince Rupert School closed its doors to the final students at 1400 CET on Tuesday 15 July 2014, and formally closed on Friday 18 July 2014.

-The German government has, since October 2015, used the former school buildings for about a year as refugee accommodation, with up to 600 residents.
-Now the buildings are set to be demolished and replaced by a residential area.
+In October 2015, the German Federal Government reopened the site and used the former school buildings accommodation for refugees, with up to 600 residents housed at one time.
+This continued for about three years before once again, the site fell silent and became overgrown.

+In 2020 plans were submitted to the Rinteln council to change the land purpose of three areas; the former school site, and two areas either side of Kurt-Schumacher-Straße (East - the old Hockey Pitches and West - The Sports fields adjoining BMH Rinteln); all of which are set to become residential areas.

 Curriculum

-Like all SCE schools, PRS followed the National Curriculum and is inspected by Ofsted.
-Besides the mainstream GCSE and A Level subjects, BTEC and GNVQ (formerly) qualifications are also offered.
+Like all SCE schools, PRS followed the National Curriculum and was inspected by Ofsted.
+Besides the mainstream GCSE and A Level subjects, BTEC and GNVQ (formerly) qualifications were also offered.

 In 2011, the school was rated "outstanding" and "good" in all aspects by Ofsted inspectors.